dask/dask/docs/source/index.rst

         Dask futures form the foundation for other Dask work

         Learn more at :bdg-link-primary:`Futures Documentation <futures.html>`
+        or see an example at :bdg-link-primary:`Futures Example <https://examples.dask.org/futures.html>`

         .. grid:: 1 1 2 2